Best Of16 min read

 • WireGuard and OpenVPN support

-• Stealth protocol for bypassing VPN detection
+• Stealth protocol for bypassing detection

 • Verified no-logs policy (audited by Securitum)